AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/overview.md

 This tutorial guides you through the process of creating, deploying, testing, and analyzing the results of traffic filter rules, including WAF rules.

-You can read more about traffic filter rules in [this article](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/security/traffic-filter-rules-including-waf.html?lang=en)
+You can read more about traffic filter rules in [this article](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/security/traffic-filter-rules-including-waf.html?lang=en).

 >[!IMPORTANT]
 >
-> A subcategory of traffic filter rules called "WAF rules" require a WAF-DDoS Protection license
+> A subcategory of traffic filter rules called "WAF rules" require a WAF-DDoS Protection or Enhanced Security license.

+We invite you to give feedback or ask questions about traffic filter rules by emailing **aemcs-waf-adopter@adobe.com**.

 ## Next step